estshorter/tomlex/README.md

 ## Install
 include the `include/tomlex/` directory in your project.
-Note that this library depends on [toml11](https://github.com/ToruNiina/toml11).
+Note that this library requires C++17 or upper and depends on [toml11](https://github.com/ToruNiina/toml11).

 ## Usage
 ### simple usage